Dialogic/dialogic-rest-cpp/README.md

 Autoconf and automake are needed to generate the makefile for the project.
 This is the sequence of commands to build and install the restconfdemo executable:

- aclocal
+> aclocal
- autoconf
+> autoconf
- automake --add-missing
+> automake --add-missing
- ./configure
+> ./configure
- make
+> make
- make install
+> make install

 In addition to the C++ source code, there are a set of media, html and javascript files that accompany the demo.

-TBD
+These are found in restconfdemo-media.tgz.
+Install them as follows:
+> cd /var
+> tar xvfz <file-location>/restconfdemo.tgz

 * XMS Licensing – the 4 port verification license is adequate for up to 4 conferees, while the demo limits the number of 720p callers to 6.
 A 10 port license (or larger) license amy be installed if the system can handle it.
 The license must include HD video.

-Untar the additional files:

-* TBD

-Install them:

-* > ./install_mwcdemo_overlays.sh
-* Restart XMS services using Services screen in GUI

 ##Starting the Demo#